Hygiene

 • A crusted rash around or in the ear

-Aggressive and continued ear scratching can lead to serious outer and eventually inner ear canal infections, skin lesions, and hematomas (when blood vessels on the ear flap burst).
-So it’s important to take your kitty to the vet as soon as you notice the initial signs of mites.
+Aggressive and continued ear itching and scratching can lead to serious outer and eventually inner ear canal infections, skin lesions, and hematomas (when blood vessels on the ear flap burst).
+So, it’s important to take your kitty to the vet as soon as you notice the initial signs and symptoms of mites.
 Untreated ear mites and subsequent infections can cause permanent ear damage and hearing loss.

 How Can I Tell The Difference Between Cat Ear Mites vs Wax?

-It’s difficult but not impossible to distinguish between ear mites and wax by the naked eye.
-However, keep in mind, where ear mites are present so too is an abundance of ear wax.
-If you closely inspect your kitty’s ear canal (using a flashlight and/or a magnifying glass will help), you can usually spot ear mites as tiny little white specks quickly moving around in the dark wax and debris.
+It’s difficult but not impossible to distinguish between ear mites and wax with the naked eye.
+At first glance, they both look like black gunk in a cat’s ear.
+However, keep in mind that where ear mites are present, there is also an abundance of ear wax.
+If you closely inspect your kitty’s ear canal (using a flashlight and/or a magnifying glass will help), you can usually spot ear mites as tiny white specks quickly moving around in the dark wax and debris.

 Even if the black stuff in your cat’s ear is not mites, it could be a thick build-up of dark wax and debris due to a yeast infection, known as Malassezia otitis externa, which also requires prompt treatment to avoid possible ear damage.
 However, if your furball friend only has a small amount of light-brown, non-odorous wax without any signs of inflammation, your cat is just fine.